The Best Rewards Credit Cards for Earning Points and Miles of 2022

 You can redeem these miles for statement credits for travel purchases you've already made.
 The redemption value is 1 mile per penny.
 (For example, 10,000 miles would be equivalent to a $100 travel statement credit).

-This card has an annual fee that's waived for the first year.
+This card has a $95 annual fee .

 See Rates & Fees.
 Terms apply.